 - 5 x 8′ by 1′ Wood for Shelves

 I’d found tons of inspiration for my industrial pipe shelving unit and was just waiting until the rest of the kitchen to come together.
-I had plenty of designs already made up, and had calculated costs every which way based on everything from pipe diameter to connector hardware, and drafted plans by hand and in Sketchup.
+I had plenty of designs already made up, and had calculated costs every which way based on everything from pipe diameter to connector hardware.

 Our main requirement was that we wanted the shelf to be free-standing – we didn’t want to drill anything into our walls, floors, or ceilings.